Senior Leader Seminar (SLS)

 Nominative Leader Course (NLC)

-The Nominative Leader Course (NLC) is a two week strategic leader development course designed to prepare nominative Command Sergeants Major (CSM) and Sergeants Major (SGM) for their duties as CSMs for commanders of 1-2 star Army commands and Staff Section SGMs at HQDA.
-The course content was developed based on critical knowledge gaps derived from analysis of surveys and interviews of Army Senior Officer and NCO Leaders conducted by TRADOC's Institute for Noncommissioned Officer Professional Development (INCOPD) and Nominative Sergeants Major Program Office (NSPO), along with SMA guidance and NLC student feedback.
+The Nominative Leader Course (NLC) is a two week leader development course that prepares Sergeants Major (SGM) for their initial nominative-assignments.
+The course content is based on critical knowledge gaps derived from analysis of surveys and interviews of Army Senior Officer and NCO Leaders, along with SMA guidance and NLC student feedback.

 The NLC is conducted at Carlisle Barracks, PA, Washington, DC and Gettysburg, PA.
-The Headquarters Department of the Army (HQDA) Nominative Sergeants Major Program Office (NSPO) schedules active component CSMs and SGMs after they have been selected for their initial nominative assignment.
-Reserve component attendees are selected by their component's CSM/SGM management organization.
-The NLC Director operates under the oversight of the Director of the Center for Strategic Leadership (CSL) at the U.S. Army War College (USAWC), the USAWC CSM, and the SMA.
-NLC is the capstone course of the new NCO Professional Development System (NCOPDS).
+The Headquarters Department of the Army (HQDA) Nominative Sergeants Major Program Office (NSPO) schedules active component SGM for NLC attendance after they have been selected for their initial nominative assignments.
+Reserve component attendees are selected by their component's SGM management organization.
+The NLC Director operates under the oversight of the Director of the Center for Strategic Leadership (CSL) at the U.S. Army War College (USAWC), the USAWC CSM and the SMA.
+NLC is the capstone course of the U.S. Army's NCO Professional Development System (NCOPDS).

 Combined Joint Force Land Component Commander Course (C/JFLCC)

 C/JFLCC is a position-dependent strategic leader development course for general/flag officers and select senior civilians preparing to assume duties as either Commanders or senior staff officers in a Combined/Joint Force Land Component organization.
-The course prepares senior leaders to plan, coordinate, and conduct land-centric operations/campaigns in a joint, interagency, intergovernmental, and multinational context.
-The curriculum utilizes scenario-driven exercises and seminar-style discussion to reinforce the foundational concepts of land-centric operations provided by presentation from senior joint military, interagency, media, and civilian leaders.
+The course prepares senior leaders to plan, coordinate, and conduct land-centric operations/campaigns in a joint, interorganizational, and multinational (JIM) environment.
+The curriculum utilizes scenario-driven exercises and seminar-style discussion to reinforce the foundational concepts of land-centric operations provided by presentation from senior joint military, interagency, and civilian leaders.